 Additional debt financing, such as secured or unsecured borrowings, credit facilities or corporate bonds, and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-Our future capital requirements and the adequacy of available funds will depend on many factors, including those set forth in "Risk Factors" in this prospectus.
+Our future capital requirements and the adequacy of available funds will depend on many factors, including those set forth in "Item 3.D.-Risk Factors" in this Annual Report.